 1. Students will be required to read the textbook, discuss what they read, and demonstrate the ability to apply the knowledge to themselves and those they tutor.
-The ability to apply new knowledge will be measured through classroom discussions and evaluations made by tutees.
+The ability to apply new

 1. Students will be required to turn in two written summaries: one of an article over current issues in peer tutoring and one over a video of peer tutor technique.
 The Final required in the "Principles" course will be a course opinion paper which will demonstrate these abilities during tutor sessions in all subjects.
 This ability will be documented through tutee evaluations.